astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 | **Nodes draconic** | 18.612958 years | 6,798.383 days
 | **Nodes sidereal** | 18.599525 years

-Every time the Moon is in the vicinity of one of its orbital nodes it is automatically aligned with the Sun and thus either:
+If during its New Moon or Full Moon phase, the Moon happens to be travelling in the vicinity of one of its orbital nodes it is also aligned with the Earth-Sun plane and thus either:

 * **obscures the Sun** producing solar eclipse
 * **is obscured by the Earth** producing lunar eclipse

 Solar eclipses only happen during the New Moon and lunar eclipses only happen during the Full Moon.
 This may give some associations:

-* a New Moon’s solar eclipse is **“super emptiness of spirit”**
+* New Moon’s solar eclipse is a **“super emptiness of spirit”**
-* a Full Moon’s lunar eclipse is an **“obstruction of life’s flow”**
+* Full Moon’s lunar eclipse is an **“obstruction of life’s flow”**

 Luckily enough not every passage of the Moon through the nodes results in an eclipse!